mikepfrank/dynamic/README.md

 Dynamic is a framework for simulating simple models of (nonlinear, chaotic) dynamical systems, for the purpose of investigating to what extent such models can be used as the foundation for new computational paradigms.

 ## 2. Language
-The plan is to initially write Dynamic in Python, although we may eventually port it to C++ for better performance, and perhaps code a parallel version using MPI or OpenMP.
+The plan is to initially write Dynamic in Python (3.5.1 Windows 64-bit), although we may eventually port it to C++ for better performance, and perhaps code a parallel version using MPI or OpenMP.

 ## 3. Visualization
 We plan to support a variety of interactive, animated views of the data for visualization and analysis purposes.
 Some possibilities for this may include: